Ad7amstein/Ad7amstein/README.md

 - 🏫 I am a `Junior` at Faculty of Computers & AI at Cairo University.
 - 👨‍💻 I love `problem solving`.
 - 🔭 I'm currently learning `Deep Learning`.
-- 🤔 I'm currently open for a new `Internship opportunity`, this is <a href="https://drive.google.com/drive/folders/1lmUob2Y0L_1xPJgfzGrWjc8ZWCKlyXRB?usp=drive_link">MY RESUME<a>.
+- 🤔 I'm currently open for a new `Job opportunity`, this is <a href="https://drive.google.com/drive/folders/1lmUob2Y0L_1xPJgfzGrWjc8ZWCKlyXRB?usp=drive_link">MY RESUME<a>.
   <br>

 <!-- Problem solving -->